 With animals, as with children, there should not be choices unless you can live with both outcomes.
 “Do you want string beans or broccoli?” is OK, but “Do you want a vegetable” may not be if eating greens is nonnegotiable.
 Too many parents ask their children questions today—“We are going to come back and see Dr. K on Monday, is that OK?”
 And what if the child says, “No, it’s not OK, I don’t like her!” then what?
 The parent is leading the child to believe she has a choice when really there may not be one.
 This is confusing to the child and does nothing in building discipline.
 Children, like puppies, need limits and structure or the world can be a scary place.
 In the absence of external structure they will create it themselves, which leads to children who try to steamroll over their parents, run a household and refuse to respond to requests.
 They wear their parents out and end up engaging in behaviors that can be dangerous or at the very least not tolerated in other settings such as school or on play dates.
 Much as an unruly dog is often the product of its training, so is an unruly child.

 The bottom line is that we are all going to engage in spoiling sometimes, whether it is with a pet or a child.
 My dog lives a pretty nice life where he lounges on the couch with his cat buddies most of the day, gets long hikes in the park, treats, affection, and gets away with a few behaviors that maybe he shouldn’t.
 Many parents do a little spoiling too, and that’s OK.
 A LITTLE spoiling does not lead to unruly behavior, as long as there is structure and consistency otherwise.
-Cesar Millan’s beautiful pit bull sat obediently on the stage for his performance,unleashed and barely interested in what was going on around him, because he was disciplined.
+Cesar Millan’s beautiful pit bull sat obediently on the stage for his performance, unleashed and barely interested in what was going on around him, because he was disciplined.
 The dog recognized Cesar as the pack alpha.
 He left the ball alone because he knew that there would be follow through if he didn’t listen.
 I am certain that Cesar Millan’s dogs are loved and maybe a little spoiled from time to time, but they respect him and that makes a huge difference.
 We do not respect those in authority who don’t follow through.
 Horses play that game often, their little brains figuring out, “She will get tired before I do, so go ahead, just TRY to get me to do what I don’t want to.”
 When the rider does get tired and gives up, the horse has ‘won.’
 When the rider keeps going until the horse realizes it’s easier to do his job than play around, he has learned respect and discipline.
 That’s what you want with your kids—you want them to realize it’s easier to listen than to fight you.
 Not that I expect kids to happily clean their rooms or do their homework without ever whining or stomping their feet.
 But it should be a fleeting moment of disobedience.
 Grumble all you want, just do what your mother says anyway.
+I also want to say for those who are unreachable and who lives far from here, you can also try to visit sites like https://spectrum-canine.com/ they can help you for your daily dog training and needs for their proper growth.

 Just as I am responsible for my dog being a good pet, parents are accountable for raising children to be responsible adults, who can live happily in society, obey rules and carry out required job duties.
 No one likes spoiled adults, just as no one likes neighborhood dogs that run around misbehaving, jumping on people or taking children’s toys.
 No parent need be a prison warden, but teaching discipline and self-control goes a long way in raising happy, healthy people.